 The choice between tirzepatide and semaglutide often comes down to individual patient factors.
 Patients with significant insulin resistance and metabolic dysfunction may benefit from tirzepatide’s dual mechanism.
 Those with established cardiovascular disease might prefer semaglutide given its proven cardiovascular outcome data.

-Gastrointestinal tolerability often determines treatment success more than efficacy differences.
+Gastrointestinal tolerability often determines treatment success more than differences in efficacy.
 Starting with lower doses and slower titration improves tolerance for both medications.
 Some patients who cannot tolerate one medication may successfully use the other, suggesting individual variation in receptor sensitivity or gastrointestinal response.

 Putting This Into Practice

-4. Modify meal composition during initial treatment by reducing portion sizes and fat content to minimize nausea
+- Modify meal composition during initial treatment by reducing portion sizes and fat content to minimise nausea

 When to Seek Professional Help